NaturalDoc Tailor Made Formulations

 Latest Technology Blood Analysis

 Our clinic employees various blood analysis techniques to assist in monitoring your health progress.

-Our clinic also utilizes external labs to identify muscle growth development, fat loss and other health related screenings.
+Our clinic also utilises external labs to identify muscle growth development, fat loss and other health-related screenings.

 Food Allergy Testing

 So what exactly is food intolerance?
 The complex way food affects our everyday lives is an emerging area of understanding, and diagnosing the cause of symptoms which seem to be ‘unexplained’ is often difficult.

 Although not life-threatening, food intolerance should never be underestimated as its impact on sufferers can be significant, sometimes affecting their ability to live normal healthy lives.
 The incidence of food intolerance is extremely wide and it is estimated that 45% of the population could be affected.
 Many people with food intolerance experience more than one symptom.
 Symptoms can often be vague and the root cause of the problem, food, is not always correctly diagnosed.
 Sufferers often complain of seeming to be in a ‘fog’, feeling bloated and being tired all the time.